 Ås to i Osjlo; Høi; Saikåu Djåu (Ravi) – For wind band w/ vocal soloist

-Commissioned and performed by Sinsen musikkorps.
+Commissioned by Sinsen musikkorps.

 Batum (Fläsket brinner) – For big band

 |—||PhD in music education – The Norwegian Academy of Music|

 |2019||Teacher training (PPU) – University of Oslo (60 credits)

 M.M. in music theory – The Norwegian Academy of Music (120 credits)

 Thesis: Edvard Griegs studier i musikkteori (grade: A)

 B.A. in musicology – University of Oslo (210 credits)